killerbootz/pwnedpassphp/README.md

 # pwnedpassphp
 PwnedPassword_PHP
-Simple single page integration into the Pwned Passwords API.
+Simple single page framework for integration into the Pwned Passwords API.